Texas HBCU Conference Series, Democracy Schools

 We call settings where civic professionals are formed “democracy schools.”
 Democracy schools and civic professionals have been central to the Black freedom movement from the beginning.
 HBCUs are powerful examples of democracy schools with deep roots in democratic movements and periods throughout American history.
 We mean to model and to spread democracy schools through the conference series.
 The conference series seeks to contribute to an American democratic renewal highlighting the role of Texas’ and America’s HBCUs.

-Theme of the Year Three Conference
+Theme of the YEAR FOUR Conference

 Interdisciplinary